espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Felling Shot.md

 # Felling Shot
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your ranged attacks can shoot an unprepared foe right out of the air.
-Make a ranged Strike against an [[Off-Guard]] creature.
+Make a ranged Strike against an [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] creature.
 If the Strike is a success and deals damage, the target must attempt a DC resolve reflex save against your class DC.

 * * *